 - Cybersecurity software to protect employees

-While employees need to agree to following guidelines around:
+And employees need to agree to the following guidelines:

-- Following guidance on how to use and organize remote tools
+- Follow guidance on how to use and organize remote tools

 Dive into your expense data

 Finally, in order to address disaster preparedness for businesses, you need to take a hard look at your expenses.
-Gaining visibility into your expenses using software like Intelligent Bills allows you to free up budget for disaster recovery.
-You might find opportunities to consolidate costs, and you could discover expenses that are not critical to your business.
+Using software like Intelligent Bills, for example, allows you to free up some of your budget for disaster recovery.
+You may also find opportunities to consolidate costs and eliminate expenses that are no longer critical to your business.